LogtalkDotOrg/logtalk.org/_pages/learning.md

 At this point, you should have a good understanding of the basics of Logtalk programming.
 But there are more features to explore and many more examples for you to play with.
 We suggest that you look into the [examples summary](https://github.com/LogtalkDotOrg/logtalk3/blob/master/examples/NOTES.md) and choose the next ones according to your interests.

-Enjoy and remember: the [Logtalk discussion forums](http://forums.logtalk.org/) and the [Logtalk chat room](https://gitter.im/LogtalkDotOrg/logtalk3) are at your disposable.
+Enjoy and remember: the [Logtalk discussion forums](http://forums.logtalk.org/) and the [Logtalk chat room](https://gitter.im/LogtalkDotOrg/logtalk3) welcome your participation.
 Don't be a stranger.